April 2021 | Cleanse

 The pork rib soup with American ginseng and gorgon fruit helps to supplement Qi, refresh the brain, nourish the body, promote the secretion of fluid, and relieve tiredness.
 Of the ingredients, the American ginseng benefits Yin, tonifies Qi, and promotes fluid secretion; the gorgon fruit boosts the kidneys, and secures the body essence; the common yam rhizome strengthens the spleen and the lungs and calms the nerves; the tangerine peel eliminates dampness, regulates Qi and removes anger; and the pork rib is always nutritious but not oily.
 Cooking it into soup nourishes Yin but does not produce excessive Yang.

 25g American Ginseng, 50g common yam rhizome, 50g gorgon fruit, 6g tangerine peel, 500g pork ribs, and 3 slices of ginger.

 1. Wash and soak the ingredients in water;

-2. Chop the pork ribs into small pieces, and smash the bones with knife back.
-Blanch the ribs in boiled water for a while and get them out, put them and the other ingredients into a casserole, and pour in 3000ml water (about 12 bowls of water);
+2. Chop the pork ribs into small pieces, and smash the bones with the back of a knife .
+Blanch the ribs in boiling water for a while, and then put them and the other ingredients into a casserole.
+Add 3,000 ml water (about 12 bowls of water).

 3. Cook the soup until boiling by strong fire, and stew it by slow fire for about 3 hours.
 Add some salts to the soup appropriate for drinking, and dip the ribs into soya sauce for eating.